Exeter Novel Prize 2025

 Five finalists receive £100

-What you will need to send us is the first ten thousand words, including synopsis, of a novel that has not been accepted for publication by a traditional publishing house.
+Read the rules below carefully, then send us is those first ten thousand words, including a brief synopsis, of a novel that has not been accepted for publication by a traditional publishing house.

-2024 Winner - Last Castle Standing by Nida Broughton - congratulations to Nida!
+The 2024 Winner was - Last Castle Standing by Nida Broughton

 A View of the Open Sky – Elisa Oh